The Truth About Christopher Columbus

 Transatlantic Slave Trade

 Columbus wasn't just into subjugating and decimating; he was also interested in the sexual aspect of slavery.
 According to a letter written by Michele de Cuneo, before his first voyage had even reached Haiti in 1492, "Columbus was rewarding his lieutenants with native women to rape."
 Columbus wrote in 1500: "A hundred castellanoes are as easily obtained for a woman as for a farm, and it is very general and there are plenty of dealers who go about looking for girls; those from nine to ten are now in demand."
-This is not exactly the character of Christopher Columbus that was portrayed in public school.

 Aside from sexual slavery, there existed, of course, the aspect of using slavery for profit.
 When there were no more Arawaks to mine his gold for him–for they no longer existed–Columbus systematically depleted the Bahamas of their peoples for this task.
 Tens of thousands of slaves from the Bahamas were transported to Haiti, leaving the islands behind deserted.
 Peter Martyr reported in 1516: "Packed in below deck, with hatchways closed to prevent their escape, so many slaves died on the trip that a ship without a compass, chart, or guide, but only following the trail of dead Indians who had been thrown from the ships could find its way from the Bahamas to Hispaniola."